-Liabilities are liquidated by the General Fund for governmental activities, including capital leases, compensated absences, net OPEB obligation, and net pension liability.
+Liabilities are liquidated by the General Fund for governmental activities, including capital leases, compensated absences, net other postemployment benefits obligation, and net pension liability.
 General obligation bond liabilities are liquidated through property tax collections as administered by the County Controller's office through the Bond Interest and Redemption Fund.

-NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2016
+NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2017